mui/material-ui/docs/pages/blog/mui-x-mid-v6-features.md

 ## Feedback

-We are always happy to get feedback, so if you'd like to share your pain points and use cases, please [leave your contact](https://forms.gle/vsBv6CLPz9h57xg8A) info.
+We are always happy to get feedback, so if you'd like to share your pain points and use cases, please leave your contact info with us through [this Google Form](https://forms.gle/vsBv6CLPz9h57xg8A).
 As usual, you're welcome to join the discussion by requesting or commenting on new features, or reporting bugs in our [GitHub repository](https://github.com/mui/mui-x/issues/new/choose).

 Cheers!